-This low fodmap strawberry smoothie is vegan, creamy, and nutritious.
-It is easy to make the low fodmap smoothie with only five ingredients: Strawberries, banana, almonds, hemp seeds, and almond milk.
+This low fodmap strawberry smoothie for people with irritable bowel syndrome is vegan, creamy, and nutritious.
+It is easy to make the low fodmap smoothie recipe with only five ingredients:

-Anyone on the low fodmap diet will love this low fodmap strawberry banana smoothie that tastes like strawberry shortcake ice cream in a cup.
-Yup, it is tasty, yet it is healthy, vegan, and made with whole food ingredients and zero processed sugar.
+Anyone on the low-fodmap diet will love this low fodmap strawberry banana smoothie that tastes like strawberry shortcake ice cream in a cup.
+Yup, it is tasty, healthy, vegan, and the perfect low fodmap breakfast made with healthy ingredients from whole foods.
+It’s a delicious sweet treat that satisfies a sweet tooth yet contains zero processed sugar!

 I used frozen strawberries in this smoothie recipe, which was nice and chilled.
-You can use fresh strawberries as well, but add a few ice cubes to chill the smoothie.
+You can also use fresh strawberries, but add a few ice cubes to chill the smoothie.

 Are strawberries low fodmap?